-Initiative breakdown The data strategy and architecture will provide us with a vision for managing data and our data stakeholders, an architecture and an operating model through which the whole organisation will come together for delivery of data requirements.
-Data operating model We will identify multiple data towers, where each tower will become a single point of accountability for the data it owns.
+Initiative breakdown The data strategy and architecture will provide us with a visic architecture and an operating model through which the whol requirements.
+There are a number of clearly obvious towers such as asset d the data operating model will expand to cover more than ene Data operating model We will identify multiple data towers, where each tower will become a single point of accountability for the data it owns.
 There are a number of clearly obvious towers such as asset data and Network Operations data, however, the scope of the data operating model will expand to cover more than energy system data, it will cover business data which, subject to governing regulation, may be made available to external stakeholders.
-Data towers The Target Operating Model will define how the towers will operate and will define elements of data management such as, but not limited to: quality standards and terminology standards data collection processes and technologies data quality management processes roles, skills and capabilities - performance management criteria - information governance.
-The towers will work collectively to deliver these data requirements.
-Whilst groups of data requirements can themselves have owners, the towers' accountabilities will be focused on delivering the governance against such requirements and ensuring they operate to appropriate principles and data remains consistent and fit for its intended purpose.
-This will enable This is dependent on Data gap analysis Data governance Analytics platform
+Data towers The Target Operating Model will define how the towers will operate and will define elements of data management such as, but not limited to: The Target Operating Model will define how the towers will o quality standards and terminology standards data collection processes and technologies data quality management processes roles, skills and capabilities performance management criteria information governance.
+The towers will work collectively to deliver these data require have owners, the towers' accountabilities will be focused on ensuring they operate to appropriate principles and data rem delivering the governance against such requir ements and This is dependent on - Data gap analysis Th nis will enable - Data governance - Analytics platform ntroduction

-9. Advanced analytics9.09 Digital twin
+9. Advanced analytics 9.09 Digital twin